jart/cosmopolitan/ape/specification.md

 is by defining a special part of the binary called `.text.privileged`.
 This section is aligned to page boundaries.
-A GNU ld linker script is used to ensure that code which morphs code is placed into this section, through the use of a header-define cosmo-specific keyword `privileged`.
+A GNU ld linker script is used to ensure that code which morphs code is placed into this section, through the use of a header-defined cosmo-specific keyword `privileged`.
 Additionally, the `fixupobj` program is used by the Cosmo build system to ensure that compiled objects don't contain privileged functions that call non-privileged functions.
 Needless to say, `mprotect()` needs to be